blazhievskii/demoAndroidUnreal/README.md

-# My first demo project for Android made in Unreal 5.
+# Demo project for Android made in Unreal 5.
 Working with cameras and lighting.
 * Unreal Engine 5.2
 * Used blueprints
 * Project Unreal Engine for Android